Mfaouzia/mfaouzia.github.io/_posts/2024-01-08-time-management.md

 ## My Daily Game Plan: Micro-Scheduling

-One of the most effective tools I use for time management is micro-scheduling.
-Micro-scheduling is a technique where you plan your day in detail, breaking it down into small chunks of time and assigning specific tasks to each chunk.
+One of the most effective tools I use for time management is *micro-scheduling*.
+It is a technique where you plan your day in detail, breaking it down into small chunks of time and assigning specific tasks to each chunk.
 For example, instead of writing *‘work on project’* in your calendar, you write *‘work on project: research, outline, draft, edit, proofread’* and allocate a certain amount of time for each subtask.

 Micro-scheduling helps me in several ways.
 - First, it helps me stay focused and avoid distractions.
 By having a clear plan for each hour of my day, I know exactly what I need to do and when I need to do it.
 I don’t waste time wondering what to do next, or switching between different tasks.
 I just follow my schedule and get things done.